marzieh-saeedimasine/SQL-DataAnalysis/README.md

 -- what is average duration of movies in each genre
 -- find the list of directors who have created horror and comedy movies both.
 -- display director names along with number of comedy and horror movies directed by them

+## Overview of chocolate sales data analysis project:
+-- Download sql dataset from: https://www.kaggle.com/datasets/anshika2301/data-analysis-of-chocolates
+**Data analysis part:**
+-- Print details of shipments (sales) where amounts are > 2,000 and boxes are <100.
+-- How many shipments (sales) each of the sales persons had in the month of January 2022?
+-- Which product sells more boxes?
+Milk Bars or Eclairs?
+-- Which product sold more boxes in the first 7 days of February 2022?
+Milk Bars or Eclairs?
+-- Which shipments had under 100 customers & under 100 boxes?
+Did any of them occur on Wednesday?
+-- What are the names of salespersons who had at least one shipment (sale) in the first 7 days of January 2022?
+-- Which salespersons did not make any shipments in the first 7 days of January 2022?
+-- How many times we shipped more than 1,000 boxes in each month of each year?
+-- Did we ship at least one box of ‘After Nines’ to ‘New Zealand’ on all the months?
+-- India or Australia?
+Who buys more chocolate boxes on a monthly basis?